stephanchenette/security-metrics/README.md

 Scenario Modeling vs Probabilitic Forecasting: Will it Rain Tuesday vs There is a 20% probability it will rain Thursday

+The forecast is the %, from an average, from a model, from an expert, from a panel, etc

 ## Probabalistic Forecasting

 ### Experts Estimating Things